AdobeDocs/analytics-platform.en/help/stitching/overview.md

 - There is a hard limit of three months of backfilling identities into the identity graph.
 You would use backfilling identities in case you are not using an Experience Platform application, like Real-time Customer Data Platform, to populate the identity graph.
 - The [Identity Service guardrails](https://experienceleague.adobe.com/en/docs/experience-platform/identity/guardrails) do apply.
 See for example the following [static limits](https://experienceleague.adobe.com/en/docs/experience-platform/identity/guardrails#static-limits):
   - Maximum number of identities: 50.
-  - Maximum number og links to an identity for a single batch ingestion: 50.
+  - Maximum number of links to an identity for a single batch ingestion: 50.
-  - Maximum number of identities in an XDM record: 50.
+  - Maximum number of identities in an XDM record: 20.
+  - Minimum number of identities in an XDM record for graph ingestion: 2.

 ## Use stitching

-Once your organization meets all [prerequisites](#prerequisites) and understands the [limitations](#limitations), you can follow these steps to start using stitching in Customer Journey Analytics:
+Once your organization meets all [prerequisites](#prerequisites) and understands common and algorithm specific [limitations](#limitations), you can follow these steps to start using stitching in Customer Journey Analytics:

 ### Request Support